-The Regional Materials & Manufacturing Network (RM2N) 2020 Symposium will be held on January 21, 2020 at UW–Parkside.
-In addition to networking and student interaction, there will be discussions on how industry can tap into senior capstone and other student project opportunities.
+The Regional Materials & Manufacturing Network (RM2N) 2020 Symposium was held on January 21, 2020 at UW–Parkside.
+In addition to networking and student interaction, there were discussions on how industry can tap into senior capstone and other student project opportunities.
 Questions?
-Contact conference organizer William Parker at firstname.lastname@example.org.
+Contact conference organizer William Parker at email@example.com.